threefoldtecharchive/rivine/doc/Consensus.md

 - File Contracts
 - File Contract Revisions
 - Storage Proofs
-- Siafund Inputs
+- BlockStake Inputs
-- Siafund Outputs
+- BlockStake Outputs
 - Miner Fees
 - Arbitrary Data
 - Transaction Signatures

-The sum of all the siacoin inputs must equal the sum of all the miner fees, siacoin outputs, and file contract payouts.
+The sum of all the siacoin inputs must equal the sum of all the miner fees and siacoin outputs.
 There can be no leftovers.
-The sum of all siafund inputs must equal the sum of all siafund outputs.
+The sum of all BlockStake inputs must equal the sum of all BlockStake outputs.

 Several objects have unlock hashes.
 An unlock hash is the Merkle root of the 'unlock conditions' object.
 The unlock conditions contain a timelock, a number